-Shave off small eyes using a vegetable peeler.
-If you are planning to remove all the skin, peel the whole potato.
-If you are leaving the skin on, use the tip of the vegetable peeler to dig into the potato and cut away only the spot where the eye is.
+- Shave off small eyes using a vegetable peeler.
+If you're planning to remove all the skin, peel the whole potato.
+If you're leaving the skin on, use the tip of the vegetable peeler to dig into the potato and cut away only the spot where the eye is.

 - Cut out large eyes with the tip of a sharp knife.
 Hold the knife upright and dig into the potato in a small circle around the eye, angling the knife in under the eye.
 A small chunk of potato will come out, taking the eye with it.

 If your potato has more than one or two large sprouted eyes, the potato may have started to decay and won't be good to eat.